ComputationalDesignLab/blackbox/docs/source/wing/adflow.rst

 Sample generation using ADflow
 *******************************

-This section explains how to use ``WingFFD`` module for generating samples.
+This section explains how to use ``WingFFD`` module for generating samples using ADflow.
 There are typically three main steps involved in the process: setting up options and initializing the module, adding design variables and generating samples.
 The ``WingFFD`` module is demonstrated using a CRM wing example.
 This script is available in ``examples`` directory of the repository on github.